wrongbaud/mvc-cab/README.md

 # mvc-cab

-Tools and Utilities for Marvel Super Heroes cabinet
+Tools and Scripts for interracting with the Arcade 1UP Cabinets

+# Contents

+- ```mvc-cab.py```
+  - This script can be used to extract the firmware via UBoot using the depthcharge library